amoffat/sh/README.md

 ## Background Processes

-Commands can be run in the background with the special pbs_bg=True keyword
+Commands can be run in the background with the special _bg=True keyword
 argument:

 ```python